Call for Community Projects

 Timeline

-The total number of projects funded will have an impact on the budget allocated to each.
-Funding can be up to 100% of the project budget, but there is no guarantee that the full amount requested will be awarded.
-The anticipated funding amount per organization is a maximum of $4,700.
+Funding may represent up to 100% of the project budget, but there is no guarantee that the full amount requested will be granted.
+The maximum amount of funding anticipated per organization is $2,500.

 Project evaluation criteria

-- It’s a community project by and for the 2SLGBTQIA+ communities
+- Community project by and for the 2SLGBTQIA+ communities.

-- The project is free and accessible to all
+- Project is free and accessible to all.

-- The project has the goal of, but not limited to, celebrating, commemorating, raising awareness or educating about the realities of 2SLGBTQIA+ communities.
-Fundraising for the organization is allowed
+- Project with the objective of, but not limited to, celebrating, commemorating, raising awareness or educating about the realities of 2SLGBTQIA+ communities.
+Fundraising for the organization is allowed.

 The funded community project can be part of one of the organization's regular events if it meets the selection criteria.